JiscMonitor/allapc/README.md

 ## CRUD API

-The specification of the API below is a full imagining of a CRUD interface, which must be validated for usefulneww.
+The specification of the API below is a full imagining of a CRUD interface, which must be validated for usefulness.
 We may not want to do all of it.

 Each section also indicates Authentication and Authorisation parameters (AuthNZ) - we do not anticipate implementing these, but they exist to indicate what would likely be required from a full system/protocol specification.